xenon-middleware/xenon/doc/userguide.md

        public static void endAll()
     }

-The __newOctopus__ method can be used to create a new octopus instance, while the __endOctopus__ method can be used to release the octopus instance once it is no longer needed.
+The __newOctopus__ method can be used to create a new __Octopus__ instance, while the __endOctopus__ method can be used to release the octopus instance once it is no longer needed.
 It is important to end the octopus when it is no longer needed, as this allows it to release any resources it has obtained.

 When creating an octopus using __newOctopus__, the _properties_ parameter can be used to configure the octopus instance.
 If no configuration is necessary, `null` can be used.

 Properties consist of a set of key-value pairs.
 In octopus all keys __must__ start with "octopus.".
 To configure the adaptors, properties of the form "octopus.adaptors.(name).(property)" can be used, where "(name)" is the name of the adaptor (for example "local" or "ssh") and "(property)" is the name of the property to be configured.
 Note that this name can be futher qualified, for example "octopus.adaptors.local.a.b.c".
 The available properties can be found in the documentation of the individual adaptors (see Appendix A).

 A call to __newOctopus__ will return an [__Octopus__][3]: